10 Stomach-Burning Home Remedies You Must Try!

-Each of these remedies for stomach burning are items that you can easily source out from your kitchen.
+Each of these home remedies for stomach pain and gas are items that you can easily source out from your kitchen.
 While some of these may provide instant relief, others might take a few minutes to take effect.
 Let's take a look at the various food choices that can be useful home remedies for stomach burning:

-Consumption of banana is one of the best remedies for acid reflux as it can relieve that burning sensation in your stomach.
+Consumption of bananas are one of the best remedies for acid reflux as it can relieve that burning sensation in your stomach.
 This happens because bananas are rich in dietary fiber and antacids, which prevent those burning sensations in your belly, ensuring relief from acidity and gas.

 Apple Cider Vinegar